NerdyPacman/portfolio/README.md

 This is my portfolio from high school.
 It contains Computer Science projects to show my passion for Computer Science.

 # Beginner Projects
+These are some relatively boring and unoriginal programs to practice programming.
 Project | Description
 ------- | -----------
 Reverse A String | Outputs what you input but reversed.